awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

    1. NVIDIA Quadro Virtual Workstation mode is enabled by default\.
 To activate GRID Virtual Applications for RDSH Application hosting capabilities, complete the GRID Virtual Application activation steps in [Activate NVIDIA GRID Virtual Applications](activate_grid.md)\.

-### Option 4: NVIDIA gaming drivers \(G4dn instances\)<a name="nvidia-gaming-driver"></a>
+### Option 4: NVIDIA gaming drivers \(G5 and G4dn instances\)<a name="nvidia-gaming-driver"></a>

 These drivers are available to AWS customers only\.
-By downloading them, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 hardware\.
+By downloading them, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA A10G and NVIDIA Tesla T4 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **Prerequisites**
 + If you launch your Windows instance using a custom Windows AMI, the AMI must be a standardized image created [using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard) to ensure that the gaming driver works\.